How to apply for a fuel tax refund for persons with disabilities

 You can apply for a fuel tax refund for only one vehicle (the vehicle you registered with the program).
 We recommend you apply for a refund once each year as long as you’re requesting a refund for $10 or more (the minimum amount we can refund).

-To apply for a fuel tax refund, complete the Refund of Provincial Fuel Tax for Persons with Disabilities form (FIN 472) (PDF) and mail it to us along with your original fuel receipts.
+To apply for a fuel tax refund, complete the Application for Refund of Provincial Fuel Tax for Persons with Disabilities (FIN 472) (PDF) and mail it to us along with your original fuel receipts.

 If your spouse is eligible under your registration, they can apply for a refund by completing the Application for Refund of Provincial Fuel Tax for Spouses of Persons with Disabilities (FIN 474) (PDF) and mail it to us with their original fuel receipts.